You might hear different things about when a baby is ready to be born, or when he can safely be born even if he’s premature.

 When does an embryo become a fetus?

-It’s important to look first at the scientific terms for a baby.
+It’s important to look first at the scientific terms for a baby during pregnancy.

-These are the biological terms and the stages they refer to:
+These are the biological terms and the stages of fetal development:

 - Zygote: an egg that has been fertilized by a sperm